 The above areas should be reviewed comprehensively.
 Don’t get in the trap of just ticking off boxes for the sake of filling out paperwork; failure to assess and strengthen your policies and procedures can increase your risk of receiving heavy penalties from the SEC.

 Weak Compliance Policies and Procedures Lead to Enforcement

 In 2011, the SEC Compliance Program Initiative was implemented to target registered advisory firms that have failed to address previously identified deficiencies in their compliance programs.

-The Compliance Program Initiative was formed by the SEC’s Enforcement Division’s Asset Management Unit, who teamed with the SEC’s Office of Compliance Inspections and Examination and within two years of its implementation, had brought enforcement actions against six advisory firms for having weak compliance policies, procedures and internal controls.
+The Compliance Program Initiative was formed by the SEC’s Enforcement Division’s Asset Management Unit, which teamed with the SEC’s Office of Compliance Inspections and Examination and within two years of its implementation, had brought enforcement actions against six advisory firms for having weak compliance policies, procedures, and internal controls.

 Investment advisory firms should perform periodic assessments of their annual review process and make enhancements when necessary.
 Given SEC expectations, it’s important to ensure reviews remain sufficiently designed to determine the adequacy and effectiveness of your firm’s policies, procedures, and controls in preventing violations of applicable securities regulations.

 Annual Reviews Help With Adapting to the Changing Regulatory Environment